ingcloud-fr/cks-labs/cks/ADV-Fix_kube_bench_failures/SOLUTION.md

 systemctl restart kubelet.service
 ```

+- Note : we run only on node with `--targets node`, and we do not need `KUBECONFIG=/etc/kubernetes/admin.conf`

 We can see the config file of kubelet looking for `--config=` in a `ps` :

 ```